isomerpages/nlb-biblioasia/_oct-to-dec-2013/Singapore Comics Showcase.md

 #### The 24 Hours Comics Day  Nationalism

 The 24 Hour Comics Day started in the United States in 2004 to encourage aspiring artists to create 24 pages of comics in 24 hours.
-The event — in which participants gather for a full 24-hour period, give free rein to their imagination and complete a 24-page comic during the time given—has since been adopted by countries across the world.
+The event — in which participants gather for a full 24-hour period — gives free rein to their imagination and complete a 24-page comic during the time given.
+It has since been adopted by countries across the world.
 The first 24 Hour Comics Day in Singapore was held in 2010, and on 20 October 2012, the third edition was held at Bukit Merah Public Library.

 The 24 Hour Comics Day Showcase in 2013 featured a total of 15 works, many of which were centered on the theme of pursuing one’s dreams.
 In *Changing Stories*, Christal Kuna recounts a wordless but poignant coming-of-age story about life choices and a father’s love and guidance.
 Max Loh’s work *The Road Not Taken* references Robert Frost’s inspirational poem of the same name, recounting the personal story of his decision to study the sciences and how, as an adult now, he is drawing comics in his free time.
 Jerry Teo adapted Aesop’s didactic fable about the *dog and wolf* and questions whether it is better to live comfortably and be subjected to a human master, or to live freely and be the master of one’s own destiny. *Dog and Wolf* was voted by participating artists as the best story created at the 2012 event.